albertovidalrod/Electricity-demand-prediction-service/docs/project_documentation/experimentation.md

 The first step of the analysis stage is to visualise the data:
 ![electricity_demand_graph](https://raw.githubusercontent.com/albertovidalrod/Electricity-demand-prediction-service/create-documentation-mkdocs/media/images/electricity_demand_graph.png)

+The above image shows the electricity demand in England and Wales, the one day rolling average and the one week rolling 2 sigma curves.

 In order to observe the daily pattern, one can zoom in and focus on just one week:
 ![electricity_demand_graph_one_week](https://raw.githubusercontent.com/albertovidalrod/Electricity-demand-prediction-service/create-documentation-mkdocs/media/images/electricity_demand_graph_one_week.png)